Computational multiscale methods for nondivergence-form elliptic partial differential equations: Numerical homogenization scheme

 \subsubsection{Analysis of the localized numerical homogenization scheme}

 The following theorem provides well-posedness of \cref{numhom scheme} as well as error bounds.

 \begin{thrm}[Analysis of the localized numerical homogenization scheme] For $\ell\gtrsim \log(H^{-2}\sqrt{N})$ sufficiently large, there exists a unique solution $\tilde{u}_H^\ell\in \tilde{U}_H^\ell$ to \cref{numhom scheme}.
-Further, denoting the unique strong solution to \cref{u prob} by $u\in V$ and the unique solution to the ideal discrete problem \cref{var problem discrete} by $\tilde{u}_H\in\tilde{U}_H$, the following assertions hold true. \begin{itemize} \item[(i)] There holds \item[(ii)] We have the bound
+Further, denoting the unique strong solution to \cref{u prob} by $u\in V$ and the unique solution to the ideal discrete problem \cref{var problem discrete} by $\tilde{u}_H\in\tilde{U}_H$, there exists a constant $s>0$ such that the following assertions hold true. \begin{itemize} \item[(i)] There holds \item[(ii)] We have the bound

 for the error in the quantities of interest. \item[(iii)] We have the error bound

 \end{itemize} \end{thrm}

 \begin{proof} The well-posedness of \cref{numhom scheme} and the bounds from (i)--(ii) can be shown using identical arguments as in \cite{AHP21}.
 It remains to prove assertion (iii).
 To this end, we first use the triangle inequality, \cref{Thm: Analysis ideal method}, and (i) to find that